-Following the successful identification of the true mother through the bringing the sword, the people saw that a wise and understanding king, who posed an extraordinary solution to an unsolvable case, led them.
-The king knew how to distinguish between two seemingly identical options, detect the subtle differences in the content and intonation of the women’s speeches or elicit these differences, through the revealing of the sword, and, thereby, recognize which woman was the mother of the living child.
-Moreover, the sword test proved that there is a correlation aligning the biological mother, the truth-teller, with the sort of mother who is worthy of raising the child, in that his welfare is the highest priority for her.
-In parallel, a correlation is created between the other woman, the falsifier, with the sort of woman who is not worthy to raise the child, since his well-being does not concern her at all.
+Solomon’s extraordinary solution to the unsolvable case led the people to view their king as both wise and understanding.
+He was able to detect the subtle differences in the content and intonation of the women’s seemingly identical claims, and correctly identified which of them was the mother of the living child.
+Moreover, the sword test showed that the biological mother, the truth-teller, was the sort of woman who is worthy of raising the child, while the other woman, the liar, was unworthy, as his wellbeing does not concern her at all.
 Thus, the conclusion of the story has rearranged reality entirely according to clear and sharp categories.
 Nature and nurture come together and create clear interrelated connections.

-The reader emerges from the experience with an unobstructed vision of reality.
-For one moment it had seemed as though reality was deceptive and that the two women were so similar to one another that it would be impossible to distinguish between them.
-Then, the judicial proceedings proved beyond a doubt there are clear boundaries that separate and distinguish between falsehood and truth, between good and bad, between wisdom and malice, and between life and death.
-It is unsurprising to discover that this sort of world is a zero-sum game.
-Either “It shall be neither mine nor yours” or “give her the living boy” (1Kgs 3:26).
+The reader emerges from the story with an unobstructed vision of reality.
+For one moment it had seemed as though reality was deceptive, where the two women were so similar as to preclude any distinction between them.
+It was the judicial proceedings which demonstrated clear boundaries between falsehood and truth, between good and bad, between wisdom and malice, and between life and death.
+Unsurprisingly, the verdict reflects a zero-sum game, where only one woman can have the child.
 There is no attempt to reach a compromise because no such thing exists.

-Though the reader finds it difficult to keep track of the real mother and is left confused at the end of the women’s narrative, King Solomon himself chooses the sword test and thereby endeavors to re-organize reality afresh for himself and for his subjects.
-The reader remains in a fog, but is amazed by the figure of Solomon, who is presented as somebody who understands the importance of a clearly defined and organized world and is determined to resolve the complex situation no matter what happens.
+Though the reader finds it difficult to identify the real mother, and feels confused by the women’s testimonies, King Solomon introduces the sword test and re-organizes reality for himself and for his subjects.
+The reader is amazed by the wise king who creates clarity and organization by resolving the complex situation.

-כעת ניתן לשוב ולהשוות בין סיפור זה לבין סיפור מלכת שבא ולעמוד על הפערים ביניהם
+We can now compare this story to that of the Queen of Sheba and demonstrate the differences between the two narratives.

-The Visit of the Queen of Sheba—Blurred Boundaries
+The visit of the Queen of Sheba: Blurred boundaries

-Opposite this story stands the story of the encounter between Solomon and the Queen of Sheba.
-While the story of the prostitutes is built around unembodied speech and the one visual of brandishing the sword, in the story of the queen of Sheba, conversely, the narrative focuses almost exclusively on actions performed by the figures involved.
-This fact is quite noteworthy, for even when the figures do engage in dialogue, the narrator does not quote what they said, and readers are left with many questions about the content of the conversations between the queen and the king.
+As opposed to the story of the prostitutes, which is construed by unembodied speech and the one visual of brandishing the sword, the Queen of Sheba narrative focuses almost exclusively on the characters’ actions.
+This fact is quite noteworthy, for even when the figures do engage in dialogue, the narrator does not quote their speech, and readers are left to wonder about the content of these conversations.
 For example:

 She came to test him with hard questions… when she came to Solomon, she told him all that was on her mind.
 Solomon answered all her questions; there was nothing hidden from the king that he could not explain to her… King Solomon gave to the Queen of Sheba every desire that she expressed.
-(1Kgs 10: 1–3, 13).
+(1 Kgs 10.
+1–3, 13).